therewillbecode/Data-Analysis-and-Visualisation/README.md

-# Data processing and analysis with Python.
-Data visualisation in Javascript and Node.js using D3.
+# Data processing and analysis with Python using Pandas and Numpy.
+# Data visualisation in Javascript and Node.js using D3.